 A medium sized white dog, the Japanese Spitz developed as a pure breed during the 1900's.
 He comes in only one size and although usually a companion or pet dog, he also makes an excellent watchdog.
-For comparison, the Italian breed the Volpino Italiano is also included in this section because he is also usually white and also only comes in one size.

 History of the Japanese Spitz